Killing Us Softly, 2020

 Triptych about the Chlordecone tragedy affecting the French West Indies based on the “reviewed” Japanese pictorial maxim of the three wise monkeys “see evil, hear evil, speak evil”.
-It symbolises how the French Government pressurised by a minority of influent large planters behaved towards the French Caribbean population over more than 30 years.
-Except in this case, ignoring or underestimating a mass contamination by pesticide lead to heavy consequences affecting us today and centuries to come.
+It symbolises how the French Government pressurised by a minority of influent large planters called the “Bekes” behaved towards the French Caribbean population over more than 30 years.
+Except in this case, ignoring a mass contamination by pesticide lead to heavy consequences affecting us today and centuries to come.

-The pesticide officially declared toxic in 1972 and banned in the US in 1976 following an environmental crisis in Hopewell (Virginia), continued to be legal under the French government for use on the islands until 1993.
-A 2013 study found among adults in Martinique and Guadeloupe, that 95% had chlordecone in their blood while they rank number one in the world for rates of prostate cancer.
+The pesticide officially declared toxic in 1972 and banned in the US in 1976 following an environmental crisis in Hopewell (Virginia), continued to be legal under the French government for use on the Caribbean islands until 1993.
+Multiple health studies of adults in Martinique and Guadeloupe, shows that 95% have chlordecone in their blood while they rank number one and two in the world for rates of prostate cancer (Age-standardised rate per 100,000).

-With the use of golden blood, it is suggested that while our people are bleeding and dying, all “they” see is gold.
+With the use of golden blood, it is suggested that while our people are bleeding and dying, all the Bekes and the French Government see is gold.
 The real poison being greed, profit by any means necessary without concerns about the collateral damage on your own turf.

 – Step in Martinique, Old Street Records (London, 7th Nov 2019)